Audience: developers of fowl.

 General Message Format

-"kind": "remote-to-local"
+"kind": "request-listener"

 An incoming message of this kind instructs us to open a local listener.
 Upon any connection to this listener, we open a “forwarding subchannel” (see next section).